View informative videos, see different methods of appealing your appraised value, learn more about the road to the ARB.

 If once you receive your Notice of Hearing you need to reschedule, you are allowed one postponement of your hearing without good cause.

-Postponement requests should be in writing and should list a date and/or time for which you would like the hearing to be rescheduled.
+Postponement requests should be in writing and should list a date and/or time for which you would like the hearing to be rescheduled for consideration of the ARB’s schedule.

 For more information about appeals, visit www.fbcad.org/appeals/.